juliesbock/geometricDrawing/README.md

 Geometric Art runs on HTML5 Canvas and Javascript.
 It includes algorithms to adapt user actions to a strict grid pattern.
 The application is interactive in realtime through the use of event listeners and image capture functionality.
 Files are modularized by implementing Webpack and Node Modules (npm).

+## To Run Locally

+Install Node Modules

+    npm install

+Start webpack to watch the files

+    npm start

+In a new terminal launch application in your browser

+    open index.html

 ## Future Features

   - Adjustable size circles